2022 Flu Shot Clinics

-The Student Health Clinic provides services related to psychiatric medication evaluation and management of medications including comprehensive evaluations and pharmacotherapy under the direction of a psychiatrist and psychiatric nurse practitioner.
+The Student Health Clinic provides services related to psychiatric evaluation and medication management under the direction of a psychiatric provider.
 A liaison exists with the University of Northern Iowa’s Counseling Center for additional mental health/behavioral health services.

 These web links contain health information and should not be interpreted as personal medical advice.
 If you would like to learn more or are concerned about your own health issues, please call (319) 273-5161 to speak with the UNI Student Health Clinic resource nurse.